Texas Layoffs — February 2002

 | Albertson's - Houston2 | Houston | 79 |

-The biggest impact was at Stream International at its Dallas facility, reporting 649 affected workers.
+The most significant filing came from Stream International at its Dallas facility, reporting 649 affected workers.
 Motorola - Austin followed with 300 workers.

 Trend & Outlook